 7. Level Up Your Condiments

 Raise your condiment game by adding additional flavors to the classics.
-Try out this Chipotle Mayo, Jalapeño Ketchup, or Habañero Honey Mustard with El Yucateco Hot Sauce.
+Try out these recipes for Chipotle Mayo, Jalapeño Ketchup, or Habanero Honey Mustard with El Yucateco Hot Sauce.
 Simple additions can add a whole new dimension of flavor to your classic burger.